Vinod Bharathan

 Vinod Bharathan is an Indian filmmaker based in Copenhagen.
-He was educated in filmmaking at film schools in Copenhage.
+He was educated in filmmaking at film schools in Copenhagen.

 He is behind the cinematography and editing of most of his films.
 Limbo, a short film he shot using an iPhone was awarded Best Film at Indie Fone Fest, U.S.A. and Sony Circuito Off, Venice 2012.
 Karma Cartel which is his debut film had a two-member crew and was shot on HDV using Canon XH A1.